JusKillmeQik/PoE-Leveling-Guide/PatchNotes.md

 # Leveling Guide - Patch Notes

+### Delirium League

+* Added the ability to color notes and guides
+** Only supports Red / Green / Blue for now
+* Added user contributed "ShortNotes" folder
+** Contains step by step instructions to make it to maps

+#### Minor improvements

+* Improved auto hiding feature
+* Cleaned up unused code and fixed some bugs

 ### Metamorph League

 * Added the ability to track your desired gem links while leveling (Alt+g)